Ostorlab/benchmarks/mobile/android/oxo-android-ben10/README.md

 # ThemeEngine Android App

+## Challenge Details

+### Description
 This is a demonstration app that showcases a theme engine functionality allowing users to load custom themes.
 The app demonstrates a realistic use case that could lead to insecure class loading vulnerabilities.

-## Structure

 The app consists of several activities simulating a real-world application:
 - Main Activity (Home screen with current theme preview)